devhaocui/inventory-management-system/README.md

 ### Known Issues
 - [x] Program currently crashes whenever an empty value is inserted (exception for login/register functions).
 Will fix this issue by adding try and catch methods later.
+- [x] the ``start.sh`` file does not work if simple dependencies such as Homebrew and XCode is not already installed.